quacksouls/bitburner/doc/guide/program.md

 The second important event after having at least 50 Hack is receiving an invitation from one of three early-game [factions](https://bitburner-official.readthedocs.io/en/latest/basicgameplay/factions.html).
+You join a faction primarily for the following purposes:

+1. Raise your reputation within the faction.
+Reputation is important because it allows you to purchase items in the faction's shop.
+1. Buy one or more equipment that temporarily boost your stats.
+Stat-boosting items allow you to generate even more money or rapidly raise your stats.

+At 50 Hack, you should receive an invitation from one of these factions:
-These factions are CyberSec, Netburners, and Tian Di Hui.
+CyberSec, Netburners, Tian Di Hui.
 Depending on the levels of your combat stats and the amount of money you have, you might also receive an invitation from Slum Snakes.
 Joining a faction might prevent you from joining some other factions, but such a restriction is part of a small number of factions.
 The majority of factions does not limit you from being a member of another faction.

 Let's join the faction CyberSec.
 You should have received a message from this faction, stating the conditions for how to join the faction.
 You can read the